fdoebbelin/Wissen/Obsidian/Help/User interface/Workspace/Sidebar.md

 ### Close panes

-To close a pane, you can [[#Close tabs|close all tabs in it]], or drag all tabs in it by their icons and drop them into an existing pane.
+To close a pane, you can [close all tabs in it](#Close%20tabs), or drag all tabs in it by their icons and drop them into an existing pane.

 When only the tab area of a pane is highlighted, the tab being dragged will be dropped into that pane to merge with other tabs in that pane.